 What can I do to keep my IVRHQ application process HIPAA compliant?

-The HIPAA Privacy Rule provides federal protections for individually identifiable health information held by “covered entities” and their “business associates” and gives patients an array of rights with respect to that information.
+The HIPAA Privacy Rule provides federal protections for individually identifiable health information held by "covered entities" and their "business associates" and gives patients an array of rights with respect to that information.
 At the same time, the Privacy Rule is balanced so that it permits the disclosure of health information needed for patient care and other important purposes.
-The Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities and their business associates to use so they can assure the confidentiality, integrity, and availability of electronic protected health information.
+The Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities and their business associates to use so they can assure the confidentiality, integrity, and availability of electronically protected health information.

 More information is available on the official HIPAA website.